haowanae/Pred_MMM_CO2/README.md

 4- model
-     The "model" folder contains both metamodels and base models that have been trained for multiple performances.
+     The "model" folder contains both metamodels and base models that have been trained for multiple performances. model loading：Choose the link to download the model according to your needs, and put it in the same directory as the other folders
 5- Result
      The predicted result will be automatically generated and saved in Result/Batch_Predicted.xlsx.